Want to get a beautiful home makeover of your own?Let’s talk

 Even if you’re a minimalist with few shower products, these spaces can house extra bath linens and cleaning supplies.
 This also helps conceal the pipework from the sink, making the space look more put together and neater.

 Pro Tip: The lesser that’s on display in any small bathroom design, the more open the space will look.
 Too many products lying around the cloakroom will leave the room looking busy and messy.

 Just because your bath space is small in size, doesn’t mean you have to succumb to a cramped way of using it.
 Even if your existing layout or fittings don’t allow for storage below the sink, you can still work with creating a neat countertop.

 Only keep the basics you reach for every day on your sink, and leave the rest elsewhere in a more convenient storage and usage space in the home.
-You can go a step further, like this small bathroom design, by concealing all your personal products in a neat accessory box.
+You can go a step further, like in this small bathroom design idea, by concealing all your personal products in a neat accessory box.

 Pro Tip: Concealing your beauty supplies on the countertop is a good practice especially when entertaining guests.
 It instantly makes the space look more put together, and adds an element of privacy—you don’t want everyone rummaging through your belongings each visit.

 The thin, unassuming floating shelves in this bathroom rest on a wall adjacent to the sink and toilet—a space which would otherwise be left empty due to its impractical location.
 A figurine and colourful frames of art add a pop of colour to a muted colour palette.

 Insider's Eye: If you can’t commit to a single piece or art or like to play around with colour and elements of design in your living spaces, these shelves give you more freedom to add or remove things when required.

 At first glance, this small bathroom design could feel like a nightmare.
 The door opens right into sink area which takes up the entire entrance space.